 The shift is then led by two EMS Battalion Chiefs.
 Two Division Chiefs are assigned to lead the North and South Battalions across all three shifts.
 A Captain assigned to the Education Division also supports each shift and coordinates training for the shift.

 Special Operations Teams

-The council coordinates the work of four standing working groups: Systems Planning Group, Safety and Wellness, Clinical Standards and Practices and Information Systems.
+The council coordinates the work of five standing working groups: Systems Planning Group, Safety and Wellness, Clinical Implementation and Logistics, Budget and Information Systems.